anuj-snatak/sprint-0/README.md

 # SOP for Managing Services in Ubuntu using `systemctl`

 This document provides a complete Standard Operating Procedure (SOP) for managing system services (daemons) on Ubuntu using `systemctl`.
-It includes viewing, starting, stopping, enabling, disabling, and troubleshooting services — essential for DevOps, system administrators, and students.
+It includes viewing, starting, stopping, enabling, disabling, and troubleshooting services — essential for DevOps engineers, system administrators, and students.

 ---